 If you are experiencing any symptoms of Covid-19 or any other sickness, we cannot let you climb that day.
 The only way this works is if we are committed to keeping one another healthy!

 After you have gone through the screening process, you will check in at the front desk.
-Our wonderful staff will check for your registration as well as ensure you have qualified for access to the facility through our phased re-opening.

 You must wash or sanitize your hands before and after you climb, and you are encouraged to sanitize your hands between climbs.